FinXAN/FinXAN.github.io/Project/Card Classification With Pytorch/readme.md

 # Try yourself
-I have also attached a python filr for doing the prediction:
+I have also attached a python file for doing the prediction: